httpie/cli/README.rst

                             POST-ing of data at new ``Location``)
       --timeout TIMEOUT     Float describes the timeout of the request (Use socket.setdefaulttimeout() as fallback).
+      --debug               Prints exception traceback should one occur and other information useful for debugging HTTPie itself.

 Contribute